 To qualify for admission to the Master of Science Education Program the applicant must fulfill the following requirements:

 - An applicant must hold a baccalaureate degree from a regionally accredited institution and must arrange to have official transcripts submitted for each undergraduate institution attended.
 If transfer credits are to be considered, transcripts from graduate courses must also be requested by the applicant.

 - An applicant should hold a valid K-12 teaching certificate.
 Otherwise, applicants may be considered for entrance after meeting with the MSE coordinator.

 - An applicant must have achieved a 3.00 quality point average (GPA) on a four-point scale for the baccalaureate degree.
 An applicant with less than the 3.00 GPA may be admitted with provisional status pending satisfactory completion of six semester hours of graduate study with a 3.00 or above.

 - An applicant must submit three letters of recommendation in support of their admission to the graduate program.

 - Compose a concise one page career/goal statement which includes the potential benefits of the MSE program.

 MSE students must meet with an advisor prior to class registration.
 The advisor will assist the student in developing a program of study and a graduation plan.
 Students who have provisional status will be advised by the Science Education Graduate Committee chairperson.
 All course registrations require an MSE adviser's signature.

 A candidate for the MSE must complete a minimum of 30 credits, of which 21 must be earned at Lebanon Valley College.
-There are eight required core courses, (24 credits), an elective of the student's choice (3 credits), and a research project (usually 3 credits) for a total of 30 credits.
+There are six required core courses, (18 credits), three electives of the student's choice (9 credits), and a thesis or project (usually 3 credits) for a total of 30 credits.
 A candidate must achieve at least a 3.00 cumulative average to be certified for graduation.